nsg-ethz/FANcY/tofino/README.md

     ~/p4_build_new.sh -D SDE9 -D HARDWARE --with-tofino --no-graphs ~/fancy/p4src/fancy_zooming.p4
     ```

     Note that our `p4_build` script is called `p4_build_new`.
 And we are using several preprocessor (`-D`) parameters.
-Also, we assume this placed at `~/fancy`.
+    Also, we assume the code is placed at `~/fancy/`.

 7. Compile `middle_switch.p4` at the second switch (`tofino4`)
     ```
     ~/p4_build_new.sh --with-tofino --no-graphs ~/fancy/p4src/middle_switch.p4
     ```

-You are all set to start the experiments! :rocket:
+Now, we are almost all set to start the experiments! :rocket:

 ### Running the experiments

 Now we will run the experiments needed to get the case study `figure 8` from the paper.
 To make the experiments simple we will use [`eval/tofino-test.py`](./eval/tofino-test.py) which is an orchestrator that will make our life very easy.

 In order for the orchestrator to know how to send commands to the other server and tofino switches, you will need to  modify the contents of `eval/server_mappings.py` with the IP (public or private) of your two servers and switches.
-You can find some default ports, but feel free to change them if needed.
+You will find some default ports, but feel free to change them if needed.

 ```
 remote_mappings = {